French Expeditionary Corps (1943–44)

-The corps distinguished itself in battles, sweeping across mountain ranges with astonishing speed and efficiency, however that success was tarnished by the large numbers of looting, rape and murder committed on the local Italian population.
-In August 1944 the corps was withdrawn and absorbed into the French First Army under General de Lattre de Tassigny for the invasion of Southern France.
+The corps demonstrated considerable operational mobility, advancing across mountainous terrain during its engagements.
+However, its record was also marked by numerous incidents of rape, murder, and looting against the local Italian population.
+In August 1944, the corps was withdrawn from Italy and its units were incorporated into the French First Army under General Jean de Lattre de Tassigny in preparation for the invasion of Southern France.